Where Does That Flower Bloom

 In 2015, a flood of contaminated water used to fight a fire at Indiana’s Warsaw Chemical Company spilled into nearby Winona Lake.
 The spill carried car wash dyes downhill from the plant, melting the February ice at the lake’s surface and leaving limp silhouettes of fish floating in water stained a deep blue.

-The spill occurred a few hundred feet from my grandparents’ home, a cottage built by my grandfather with tall windows and an overhang roof.
+The spill occurred near my grandparents’ longtime home, a cottage built by my grandfather with tall windows and an overhang roof.
 I spent many summers there, swimming in the seaweed-ribboned water beyond the front yard.

 Soon after the spill, authorities conducted tests on Winona to gauge the full extent of the damage.
 They all came back negative.
 The chemicals that washed into the lake had vanished, diluted away in the water of my summers.